 How to Create a Pivot Table Slicer in Excel?

 - Step 1: Select the Data and Go to the insert tab then, click on the Pivot Table.

 - PivotTable fields dialog displays the fields to be added to the resultant report i.e. the dataset for the pivot table slicer.
 Filters section has the column that acts as a table slicer.

-- Columns field denote the columns to be displayed.
+- Columns field denotes the columns to be displayed.
 Rows section has the table field whose data should be displayed for the selected column.
 Values field displays the actual values to display which the pivot table is prepared for.
 E.g. SUM, PRODUCT, AVERAGE, etc.

-- Now a Pivot Table is Created.
+- Step 2: Now a Pivot Table is Created.

 Example #1 – Display Fruit-wise Sales for Each Country